Last updated: 18.02.2024

 • CO2 emissions (g/km), i.e. CO2 emissions expressed in grams per kilometre.

-• Fuel, select the fuel (propellant) from the drop-down list, for example Diesel.
+• Fuel, select fuel from the drop-down list, for example Diesel.

 • Fuel consumption (per 100 km), enter the value for the vehicle type's fuel consumption in the selected unit per 100 km.
 The unit is set in the fuel registry; for instructions, see Step 1: Add the fuel and enter the CO2 emissions for the fuel above).

-• If you have chosen to take into account the pricing weight when calculating CO2 emissions:
+• If it has been selected to take pricing weight into account when calculating CO2 emissions:

 Capacity converted into pricing weight (kg), for example 35,000kg.

-For more information, see Taking account of pricing weight when calculating CO2 emissions above.
+For more information, see Take pricing weight into account when calculating CO2 emissions above.

 4. Click on to save all changes.